 - iThemes Security

-✅ 2.
-Disable PHP in Uploads Folder
+2. Disable PHP in Uploads Folder

-Prevent hackers from running PHP scripts in /wp-content/uploads/
+Prevent hackers from running PHP scripts in /wp-content/uploads/.

-Add this .htaccess
+Add this .htaccess file inside /uploads/:

 apacheCopyEdit<Files *.php>